Det. Troy Lamont Chesley Sr.

 Jan 10, 2007

-Relatives of Chesley Declined to Comment.
+Relatives of Chesley Decided to Comment.

-As his brothers and sisters of the Baltimore Police Department we will not let him be forgotten, His service Honored the City of Baltimore, and the Baltimore Police Department may he rest in peace, and may God bless him.
+As his brothers and sisters of the Baltimore Police Department, we will not let him be forgotten.
+His service honored the City of Baltimore and the Baltimore Police Department.
+May he rest in peace, and may God bless him.

 1 black devider 800 8 72